-Note 8.
-Related Party Transactions
+9. Related Party Transactions

-In August 2023, we entered into a consulting agreement with our former Chief Financial Officer, Jerrold D. Dotson, to assist in transition matters related to the employment of our new Chief Financial Officer.
+In August 2023, in connection with his retirement, we entered into a consulting agreement with our former Chief Financial Officer, Jerrold D. Dotson, to assist in transition matters related to the employment of our new Chief Financial Officer.
 Pursuant to the agreement, Mr. Dotson received an initial payment of \$100,000 and \$10,000 per month from September 2023 through August 2024.
-We recorded expense of \$110,000 for the three and six months ended September 30, 2023.
+During the three and nine months ended December 31, 2023, we recorded expense of \$30,000 and \$140,000, respectively.

-During the fourth quarter of Fiscal 2022, we entered into a consulting agreement with FitzPatrick Co.
-LLC, a consulting firm for which Margaret FitzPatrick, an independent member of our Board, is Chief Executive Officer, to provide corporate development and public relations advisory services.
+In January 2022, we entered into a consulting agreement with FitzPatrick Co.
+LLC, a consulting firm for which Margaret FitzPatrick, an independent member of our Board of Directors, is Managing Director, to provide corporate development and public relations advisory services.
 The consulting agreement, as amended, was set to expire on December 31, 2023.
 However, the Company and FitzPatrick Co.
-LLC mutually agreed to conclude the term of the agreement effective October 1, 2023, as all matters set forth in the statement of work were completed as of that date.
-We recorded expense of \$30,000 and \$60,000 for the three and six months ended September 30, 2023, respectively, as compared to \$45,000 and \$90,000 for the three and six months ended September 30, 2022, respectively.
+LLC mutually agreed to conclude the term of the FitzPatrick Co.
+Consulting Agreement effective October 1, 2023, as all matters set forth in the statement of work were completed as of that date.
+We recorded expense of \$0 and \$70,000 for the three and nine months ended December 31, 2023, respectively, as compared to \$45,000 and \$135,000 for the three and nine months ended December 31, 2022, respectively.

-On November 11, 2022, Ann Cunningham resigned as our Chief Commercial Officer, but remains a member of our Board.
-Following Ms. Cunningham's resignation as Chief Commercial Officer, i3 Strategy Partners, a consulting firm for which Ms. Cunningham is the Managing Partner, began providing certain advisory services to us pursuant to a consulting agreement.
-The initial term of the consulting agreement will end on March 31, 2024, and, pursuant to the agreement, i3 Strategy Partners received a fee of \$120,000 for the period from the effective date of the agreement through March 31, 2023.
-During the three and six months ended September 30, 2023, we recorded expense of \$30,000 and \$60,000, respectively.
+In November 2022, Ann Cunningham resigned as our Chief Commercial Officer to serve full-time as Managing Partner of i3 Strategy Partners, a pharmaceutical consulting firm founded by Ms. Cunningham. i3 Strategy Partners began providing commercial planning advisory services to us pursuant to a consulting agreement, dated November 2022.
+The initial term of the consulting agreement will expire on March 31, 2024.
+During the three and nine months ended December 31, 2023, we recorded expense under the consulting agreement of \$52,000 and \$117,000, respectively, as compared to \$120,000 for the three and nine months ended December 31, 2022.
+Ms. Cunningham remains a member of our Board of Directors.

-Note 9.
-Commitments and Contingencies
+10. Commitments and Contingencies

-From time to time, we may be a party to litigation, arbitration or other legal proceedings in the course of our business.
+From time to time, we may be party to litigation, arbitration or other legal proceedings in the course of our business.
 The outcome of any such legal proceedings, regardless of the merits, is inherently uncertain.
 In addition, litigation and related matters are costly and may divert the attention of our management and other resources that would otherwise be engaged in other activities.
-If we were unable to prevail in any such legal proceedings, our business, results of operations, liquidity and financial condition could be adversely affected.
+If we were unable to prevail in any such legal proceedings, our business, results of operations, liquidity, and financial condition could be adversely affected.